abhishek-xr/Illumio/README.md

 # Illumio
-Assessment to identify network flow logs and tag data for further analysis within the network.
-Designed to process network flow logs and tag each log entry based on predefined port and protocol mappings.
-The program reads log files and a lookup table in plain text (ASCII) format.
+> Designed to process network flow logs and tag each log entry based on predefined port and protocol mappings.
+> The program reads log files and a lookup table in plain text (ASCII) format.
-Outputs the tagged log entries along with summary files that count the occurrences of each tag and port/protocol combination.
+> Outputs the tagged log entries along with summary files that count the occurrences of each tag and port/protocol combination.

 # Assumptions made for the program:
 The program only supports the default log format, specifically formatted to follow the AWS Flow Log Record format as outlined below and only supports Version 2:
 ``` [Version, AccountID, InterfaceID, SrcAddr, DstAddr, SrcPort, DstPort, Protocol, Packets, Bytes,StartTime, EndTime, Action, LogStatus, Tag] ```

-We are converting the plain txt files to a new output.csv lookup table to match ports/protocols to the tag for ease of use in the program
+* We are converting the plain txt files to a new output.csv lookup table to match ports/protocols to the tag for ease of use in the program *

 # Requirements met:
 The program is optimized to handle log files up to 10 MB in size.